-On December 14th, an American convoy was spotted by Japanese planes.
+An American convoy was spotted by Japanese planes on December 12th.
 The Japanese believed that Palawan would soon be invaded by the advancing American forces.
-The fact was the convoy was heading to Mindoro Island an island just south of Luzon.
+The fact was the convoy was heading to Island of Mindoro just south of Luzon.

 On Thursday, December 14, 1944, the POWs went to work as usual, but they were recalled to their barracks early.
 They knew that something was going on.
 They were ordered into the trenches when two American planes were spotted.
 When nothing happened, the POWs left the trenches.
 At 2:00 PM, the Japanese sounded the air raid siren and the POWs were ordered into three trenches.
 They were told a large air raid was about to take place.